+PART IX

-PART IX INTERNET PROTOCOL: CLASSLESS AND SUBNET ADDRESS EXTENSIONS (CIDR)
+INTERNET PROTOCOL: CLASSLESS AND SUBNET ADDRESS EXTENSIONS (CIDR)

+Recall

-Recall assigned a unique netwo essing scheme, each physical network is ork address; each host on a network has a prefix of the host's individual address Routers only examin ne prefix (small routing tables)
+In the original IP addressing scheme, each physical network is assigned a unique network address; each host on a network has the network address as a prefix of the host's individual address.

+Routers only examine prefix (small routing tables)

+An Observation

-An Observation • Division into prefix and suffix means: site can assign and use IP addresses in unusual ways provided All hosts and routers at the site honor the site's scheme Other sites on the Internet can treat addresses as a network prefix and a host suffix
+- Division into prefix and suffix means: site can assign and use IP addresses in unusual ways provided - All hosts and routers at the site honor the site's scheme - Other sites on the Internet can treat addresses as a network prefix and a host suffix

+Classful Addressing

-Classful Addressing • Three possible classes for networks • Class C network limited to 254 hosts (cannot use all-1s or all-0s) • Personal computers result in networks with many hosts • Class B network allows many hosts, but insufficient class B prefixes
+- Three possible classes for networks - Class C network limited to 254 hosts (cannot use all-1s or all-0s) - Personal computers result in networks with many hosts - Class B network allows many hosts, but insufficient class B prefixes

+Question

-Question • How can we minimize the number of assigned network prefixes (especially class B) without abandoning the 32-bit addressing scheme?
+How can we minimize the number of assigned network prefixes (especially class B) without abandoning the 32-bit addressing scheme?

-· F wo Answers To The Minimization Question Proxy ARP S Subnet addressing
+Two Answers To The Minimization Question

+- Proxy ARP - Subnet addressing

+Proxy ARP

-Proxy ARP • Layer 2 solution • Allow two physical networks to share a single IP prefix • Arrange special system to answer ARP requests and forward datagrams between networks
+- Layer 2 solution - Allow two physical networks to share a single IP prefix - Arrange special system to answer ARP requests and forward datagrams between networks